brewerc1/IoT-People-Counter/README.md

 Data is published to AWS IoT Core via MQTT using our WiFiConnector & AWSIoTConnector Libraries

-An IoT Rule automatically moves messages recieved in IoT to SQS for processing
+An AWS IoT Rule automatically moves messages recieved in IoT to SQS for processing

 Written using Arduino (C++)